How to Get from Budapest to Croatia (Zagreb, Split etc) by Train or Bus

 The average travel time between Budapest and Zagreb is 6 hours and 30 minutes.
 The first train leaving Budapest is at 06:05, the last at 14:45.
 There is an average of two trains a day between Budapest and Zagreb.

 One of the most popular train routes is a night train from Budapest to Split via Zagreb.
-This train is running only in the period from June 17th until August 26th 2018, on Tuesdays, Fridays and Sundays.
+This train is running only in the period from June 17th until August 26th, on Tuesdays, Fridays and Sundays.
 This line is handled by Hungarian Railways.
-Tickets can be purchased online here!

 Luckily there are a lot of buses connecting Budapest to Croatia main seaside resorts along the Adriatic coast.
 All buses depart from Népliget Bus Station Budapest, which is easily accessible by public transport.

 Volanbusz / Eurolines Hungary connects Zagreb, three times a week until June 01 2016.
 After that daily up to end of October 2016.
-Downloadable timetable Budapest/Zagreb/Budapest from June 2 2016 is available here.
+Downloadable timetable Budapest/Zagreb/Budapest from June 2.

 The address of Zagreb bus station is Avenija Marina Drzica 4, 10000 Zagreb.
 It is the biggest and most contemporary station in this area of Europe.